deniseyu/battleships-again/README.md

 This is my second attempt at building a playable, fully-tested back end for Ruby Battleships.

+This project is still in progress.
+If you want to help me, please feel free to send pull requests!

 Board looks something like this:

 ```